cattrn/volunteer_portal/README.md

 [ ] Role-based users
 [ ] Document signing and uploading
-[ ] Volunteer hour logging - can log other people's hours + check for overlapping logs [ ] Links to Slack, Email, Drive, Trello & the ability to add links to other services [ ] Inviting new members to Slack, Google Drive & Trello - non-priority [ ] User directory
+[X] Volunteer hour logging - can log other people's hours [ ] Check for overlapping logs
+[X] Links to Slack, Email, Drive, Trello
+[ ] Inviting new members to Slack, Google Drive & Trello - non-priority
+[ ] User directory
 [ ] Policy directory
 [ ] The ability for users to update their details
-[ ] The ability for volunteers to go on leave/quit
+[ ] The ability for volunteers to go on leave/quit - non priority
-[ ] The ability for volunteers to request employment
-[ ] The ability to schedule online meetings with others - non-priority
+[ ] The ability for volunteers to request employment - non-priority [ ] The ability to schedule online meetings with others - non-priority